ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_getting_started.rst

    Available at https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut2.

-If the journal does not accept ``and others``, you can fill in the missing names from the `credits file <https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut2/blob/master/CREDITS>`_.
+If the journal does not accept ``and others``, you can fill in the missing names in the authors section of the `pyproject.toml file <https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut2/blob/master/pyproject.toml>`_.